laisvarejao/franksi/README.md

 # Franksi

 A command-line tool Sinatra app generator.
+Yes, there are similar existing gems, but *I did it my way*.

 ## Installation